dojo/docs/dojox/calendar.rst

   * **rowHeaderLabelOffset** (2) - The offset in pixels of the labels from the top of the row header cell.
   * **rowHeaderFirstLabelOffset** (2) - The offset in pixels of the first label from the top of the first row header cell.

-Using these properties you can show a line every 15 minutes, a label every 30 min and center the label on the line (depend on font and font size) excepting the first one to be able to see it.
+Using these properties, you can show a line every 15 minutes, a label every 30 min and center the label on the line (depend on font and font size) excepting the first one to be able to see it.

 .. js ::